lcian/flowistry.nvim/README.md

 - `:Flowistry focus on` - Enable focus mode
 - `:Flowistry focus off` - Disable focus mode
 - `:Flowistry mark set` - Set a mark at the current cursor position; you can move around freely and the focus will remain on the mark
-- `:Flowistry mark remove` - Remove the current mark
+- `:Flowistry mark remove` - Remove the mark

 You can disable the default keymaps and set up your own based on these commands.